 Filing Annual Taxes

-When you file your annual taxes, compute your profit as an independent contractor on Schedule C or C-EZ, and transfer this amount to Form 1040.
-Also calculate your self-employment taxes on Schedule SE, and transfer the total to line 57 of Form 1040.
-Calculate one-half the self-employment tax on Schedule SE, and claim this amount as a deduction on line 27 of Form 1040.
-If you owe taxes, the amount appears on line 78 of your 1040.
+When you file your annual taxes, compute your profit as an independent contractor on Schedule C, and transfer this amount to Schedule 1, line 3 of your Form 1040.
+Also calculate your self-employment taxes on Schedule SE, and transfer the total to line 4 of Schedule 2 of your Form 1040.

 If you fall short in paying self-employment and income tax, the Internal Revenue Service can charge you a penalty.
 For example, you may receive a penalty if you underestimate quarterly payments or don't have enough withheld from employment to cover taxes on side income.
 Even if you pay in full by the end of the year, you can receive a penalty if you're behind on one of the quarterly due dates.